twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 - make sure the client connects to the airplane's server/network connection
 - run the sample code more than just a handful of times (this will give is a more widespread understanding of the throughput we're are experiencing)
 - try sending files of different sizes or multiple files at once
+- test in different conditions e.g. over land vs. over water, in turbulence, over remote regions

+**How can we take this test further?**
+This basic test can be applied in several different situations to see the affects on throughput.
+First, we can run the test in different conditions, as stated above.
+For example, we can run the test over land and over water, in turbulent conditions, over remote regions, and in different altitudes.
+Also, we can run the test onboard different airline companies.
+The difference in output across all of these situations will give us key insight into the problematic affects on throughput.

 **Outside Factors that Affect Throughput**
 In real world networks, bandwidth varies over time depending on use and network connections.
 As a result, a single bandwidth measurement says very little about actual bandwidth usage.
 A series of measurements can be more useful when determining averages or trends.